-Figure 11 Arduino Schematic Diagram.
+Figure 10 Arduino Schematic Diagram.

-With the objective of extracting sensors’ data seamlessly, I investigated the example setups provided in the user manuals, understanding the varying reading methods for each sensor.
-The flow meter and IR sensor function via pulse frequency operation, whereas the pressure data can be directly obtained through Analog read.
-Essentially, this will affect the extraction process for each component and hence, a universal sampling rate (1s) was included to sync up the results within an acceptable accuracy margin.

-Although the code and testing samples were ready to be executed, unfortunately due to lockdown restrictions, our team then proceed on with a fully numerical project and thus, abandoning manufacturing and the need for experimental data evaluations.

 Report Writing

 Having done all of the numerical work, I was put in charge to write up this section of the group report (Section 4), properly documenting the entire methodology alongside key analytical results.
 Furthermore, I also help out in proof-reading the entire report, tidying up and ensuring the content falls in their appropriate places.